-Schedule B - Computation of credit allowed for the current tax year
+Schedule B - Computation of credit used and carried forward

-New York S corporations: Do not complete Schedule B. The credit that originates in a New York S year cannot be applied against the New York State corporation franchise tax under Articles 9-A and 32.
-The credit will be allowed to individuals, estates, and trusts who are shareholders of an electing New York S corporation.
+New York S corporations: Do not complete Schedule B. You cannot apply the credit that originates in a New York S year against the New York State corporation franchise tax under Articles 9-A and 32.
+The credit is allowed to individuals, estates, and trusts who are shareholders of an electing New York S corporation.
 The amount of the credit allowed each shareholder is his or her pro rata share of the credit as computed by the New York S corporation.
 Shareholders of the New York S corporation can obtain their share of the credit from the New York S corporation.
 For further information see Form IT-251.